Dewalt-arch/pimpmykali/README.md

 # Revision 0.5e - Nuke Impacket added to menu enter character ! to run nuke imapcket
-   - some issues with people understanding how to use --borked on the command line so a menu item was added to ease use of the nuke impacket function.
+   - some issues with people understanding how to use --borked on the command line so a menu item was added to ease use of the nuke impacket function. the correct command is :  sudo ./pimpmykali.sh --bored
+     but this menu item will now make it available via the ! character

 # Revision 0.5d - bugfix Thank you to @AES ! for finding the bug, nmap wget script was pulling the wrong page
    - correct page has been added new version git pushd